 For example, a teen who has a parent working for an embassy in Ottawa, would likely grow up attending local schools and sharing a Canadian lifestyle with friends and classmates living in her neighbourhood.
 Near the end of the diplomat’s contract, the family may talk frequently about returning “home”.
 But when she actually arrives there, the teen no longer feels a part of her parents’ culture, nor does she feel completely Canadian.
 She has become a “third culture kid”.
 It’s possible that the two of us, if we were to meet today, would discover that we have more in common with each other’s emotional landscape than not, even though I was born here in Canada and she was born, say, in India.
 TCKs and adult TCKs often wonder where they truly belong, or if they do, indeed, belong anywhere.

 Upon my return to Canada and without the benefits of today’s instant means of communication, I felt completely cut-off from my past.
-The places that I missed dearly included Tokushima, where I was home-schooled for four years, and where I became bilingual; Kobe, a bustling, cosmopolitan port city, where panoramic views of the harbour from classroom windows contributed to my love of the sea; and Lake Nojiri, where I’d spent my summers at the family cottage, participating in typical activities with other expat kids.
+The places that I missed dearly included Tokushima, where I was home-schooled for four years, and where I became bilingual; Kobe, a bustling, cosmopolitan port city, where panoramic views of the harbour from classroom windows contributed to my love of the sea; and Lake Nojiri, where I’d spent my summers at the family cottage.

 At that time, there was no one word or words to describe the deep sense of loss I was experiencing upon my return; the country I’d always thought about and talked about as “home” when I lived in Japan, no longer felt that way to me.
 My thoughts were often drawn to Japan, where I’d spent the last half of my eighteen-year-old-life–my “formative years.”
 The question I always dreaded being asked was “Where are you from?” because I had no idea what to say.
 My answer would often end up being long and rambling, not to mention boring to the person who’d asked it.
 It wasn’t until the late 1990s that I first heard the terms “transnational”, “third culture kid” (TCK), “global nomad”, and “cross-cultural kid” (CCK).
 I suddenly had a word-rack on which to hang all those mixed-up emotions, which meant I didn’t have to carry them around any more.
 I could finally let go.
 Lately, “transcultural”, “hidden immigrant” and “third culture individual” are phrases that have evolved in our language to perhaps give us adults a little more dignity by removing the reference to “kid” or “kids” altogether from the terms “adult third culture kid” (ATCK) or “adult cross-cultural kids” (ACCKs), of whom the most famous might be former U.S. President Barack Obama.
 (Citation: Merriam-Webster Dictionary)